dereuromark/cakephp-queue/docs/README.md

 ],
 ```

-When debugging (using -v) on the runworker, it will also log the worker run and end.
+When debugging (using -v) on "run", it will also log the worker run and end.

 You can disable info logging by setting `Queue.log` to `false` in your config.